guilhermelirar/Chip-8/README.md

 ## Features

 - **ROM loading from command line**: chip-8 programs, with the appropriate max. size, can be loaded from the command line.
-- **Fetch-Decode-Execute:** as of march 17, 2025, 33/34 opcodes are implemented out of a total of 35 from classic CHIP-0 (0NNN SYS addr is not considered on modern Chip-8 implementations)
+- **Fetch-Decode-Execute:** as of march 17, 2025, all 34 opcodes are
+implemented (out of 35 of the original CHIP-8, SYS addr instruction is ignored in modern implementations)
   <details>
     <summary>See list of implemented CHIP-8 instructions</summary>